 A 2020 snowplowing accident led to so much pain in Karen’s arm that she struggled to eat and sleep.
 She also couldn’t enjoy activities she loved — drawing, painting, riding her motorcycle, and working as a personal trainer.
 It was the height of the COVID-19 pandemic so she pushed through for a year before seeing an orthopaedic surgeon.
-After repairing Karen’s rotator cuff tears and biceps tendonitis, the surgeon recommended physical therapy (PT) for a full recovery.
+After repairing Karen’s rotator cuff tears and biceps tendonitis, the surgeon recommended physical therapy and functional exercises for a full recovery.

 Several of Karen’s personal training students suggested Brian Caricato, PT, DPT, a physical therapist with UPMC Centers for Rehab Services-Allison Park.
 “He respected my knowledge of anatomy and communicated very well.
 He respected me when I expressed what I thought could be beneficial during treatment,” says Karen.
 “We were partners in therapy and it always felt like a two-way street.”

 What Exercises to Expect in PT

 Karen says that most of the exercises Brian prescribed were functional to help her get back to her normal activities.
 Other therapists she worked with (including physical therapy student Alec Hoover who was a big help in her recovery) also were genuinely interested in getting her back to the activities she loves.

 In addition to the traditional range of motion and strength exercises to help her heal after surgery, Karen was given some creative functional exercises to help handle her motorcycle again.